pitt-cdm/2019spring/index.md

 layout: front
 ---

 This course requires students to compose digital media while exploring the rhetorical, poetic, and political implications of multiple writing platforms.
-Students will learn how to compose a range of critical media objects using web-authoring languages, text, sound, images, and video in proprietary and open-source software.
+Students will learn how to compose a range of critical media objects using web-authoring languages, text, sound, and images, primarily in open-source software.
 Classes will focus on theories of writing, composing, design, critique, delivery, and networked distributions; critique and analysis of digital media produced by professional and amateur digital media practitioners; and analysis and revisions of digital media composed by the students themselves.

 <nav>
   <ul class="nav nav-pills">